cljoly/readme-in-static-site/README.md

 {{< /rawhtml >}}
 end_insert -->

-This script allows you to insert your GitHub README in your static site and apply transformations.
+This [fast][] script allows you to insert your GitHub README in your static site and apply transformations.
 For instance, you can read this [README on GitHub](https://github.com/cljoly/readme-in-static-site/blob/main/README.md) and [on my website](https://joly.pw/readme-in-static-site).

 ### Why?